NURS FPX 6200 Assessment 3 Strategic Planning Report

 Strategic Planning Report

-Healthcare organizations need to overcome quality gaps and improve patient outcomes through strategic planning.
-The Boston Health Care for the Homeless Program must have a detailed strategy to incorporate behavioral health services (Mautone et al., 2021).
-This report presents a five-year strategic plan based on the Balanced Scorecard framework to achieve this objective.
-The plan aligns with BHCHP’s mission to provide holistic, patient-centered care to vulnerable groups at all times.
+Through strategic planning, healthcare organizations should be able to bridge quality gaps and create systematic improvements in patient outcomes.
+To include behavioral health services, the Boston Health Care for the Homeless Program should possess an elaborate plan (Mautone et al., 2021).
+To achieve this goal, this report presents a five-year strategic plan that is based on the Balanced Scorecard framework.
+The planning is consistent with the mission of BHCHP, which is to provide holistic and patient-centered care to the vulnerable population at all times.

 Strategic Goals and Outcomes

-Goal three deploys the Collaborative Care Model to make behavioral health an integral part of primary care practices.
-CoCM training will be offered to all primary care personnel by year four, ensuring consistent implementation across teams.
-Coordinated care plans, medication management, and crisis prevention will be implemented at the organizational level to promote patient safety (Jara et al., 2021).
-These strategic objectives all contribute to BHCHP’s service to vulnerable populations by providing high-quality, safe, and comprehensive care.
+The increased access will decrease ED behavioral health crisis visits by one quarter in five years.
+Goal three implements the Collaborative Care Model to render behavioral health as part and parcel of primary care practices.
+By the fourth year, CoCM training will be offered to all primary care personnel so that all implementations are consistent across the teams.
+The organizational level will involve the coordinated care plans, medication management, and crisis prevention strategies, and will assist in enhancing patient safety (Jara et al., 2021).
+All these strategic objectives are aimed at serving the vulnerable populations by BHCHP in the aspects of high-quality, safe, and comprehensive care delivery.

 Alignment with Organizational Mission and Values